 VPL has a Board of Directors that oversees all aspects of the company's business, including its costs, revenues, licensing and operating policies.
-There are up to 7 directors on the VPL Board and the non-executive directors of the VPL Board also carry out the supervisory function required under Regulation 8.
-As explained further below, certain of the VPL Board's powers and responsibilities are delegated to board committees.
+There are 7 directors on the VPL Board and the non-executive directors of the VPL Board also carry out the supervisory function required under Regulation 8.
+As explained further below, certain powers and responsibilities of the VPL Board are delegated to board committees.